shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 ___

 ### USING THE CLI
-1. Open a terminal window
-2. Copy the use case behaviors to the deployed controller so they are available for use.
+1. Open a terminal window and copy the use case behaviors to the deployed controller so they are available for use.
     ```bash
     cd YOUR_PROJECT_DIRECTORY/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000
     cp DevkitRetailBehavior*.json YOUR_DEPLOY_DIRECTORY/rsp-sw-toolkit-gw/config/behaviors/
     ```

-3. Connect to the controller's command line interface and execute the following series of commands.
+2. Connect to the controller's command line interface and execute the following series of commands.
     ```bash
     ssh -p5222 console@localhost
     password: console